 Accepted into the Royal Academy of Dramatic Art, John made his stage debut in 1962 and remained there in typically offbeat form such plays as "Infanticide in the House of Fred Ginger".
-An odd, somber, pasty-looking fellow with an aquiline nose (injured while playing sports) and a mass of Irish freckles, he was hardly leading man material.
+An odd, somber, pasty-looking fellow (with a nose shaped after injured while playing sports) and a mass of Irish freckles, he was hardly leading man material.
 However, his earlier focus as a painter triggered a keen skill in the art of observation and it certainly advanced his talent for getting into the skin of his characters.
 His movie debut occurred that same year with a supporting role in the ill-received British "angry young man" drama Young and Willing (1962).

-Appearing in various mediums, John increased his profile (and respect) appearing in such theatre plays as "Inadmissible Evidence" (1965), "Little Malcolm and His Struggle Against the Eunuchs" (1966), a role he later took to film as Little Malcolm and His Struggle Against the Eunuchs (1974), "Macbeth" (as Malcolm) (1967) and "Man and Superman" (1969), while finding prime roles in such films as A Man for All Seasons (1966), a role he was given after director Fred Zinnemann saw his stellar work in "Little Malcolm".
-He continued on the stage as an unlikely Romeo in 1973, and went onto garner great applause in Pinter's "The Caretaker" and "The Dumb Waiter", as well as "Travesties" (1974).
+Appearing in various mediums, John increased his profile (and respect) appearing in such theatre plays as "Inadmissible Evidence" (1965), "Little Malcolm and His Struggle Against the Eunuchs" (1966) (also followed a few years later by its film adaptation Little Malcolm and His Struggle Against the Eunuchs (1974)), "Macbeth" (as Malcolm in 1967) and "Man and Superman" (1969), while finding prime roles in such films as A Man for All Seasons (1966), a role he was given after director Fred Zinnemann saw his stellar work in "Little Malcolm".
+He continued on the stage as an unlikely Romeo in 1973, and went onto garner great applause in Harold Pinter's "The Caretaker" (1972) and "The Dumb Waiter" (1973) as well as in Tom Stoppard's "Travesties" (1974).

 However, it was television that displayed the full magnitude and fearless range of his acting instrument.
 In the mid-1970s, he gained widespread acclaim for his embodiment of the tormented gay writer and raconteur Quentin Crisp in the landmark television play The Naked Civil Servant (1975), adapted from Crisp's autobiography.
 Way, way ahead of its time, Hurt's bold and unabashed take on the flamboyant and controversial gent who dared to be different was rewarded with the Emmy and the British TV Awards.
 Far and away one of the most marvelous creations ever captured on the small screen, he was altogether unsettling, unappetizing and unforgettable.
 Audiences cringed but were mesmerized at the same time -- like a car wreck.
 He was Quentin Crisp.

 Doors immediately opened for John.
 He was handed the best roles film and television had to offer.
-Once again, he was strikingly disturbing as the cruel and crazed Roman emperor Caligula in the epic television masterpiece I, Claudius (1976).
-The chameleon in him then displayed a polar side as the gentle, pathetically disfigured title role in The Elephant Man (1980), and when he morphed into the role of a tortured Turkish prison inmate who befriends Brad Davis in the intense drama Midnight Express (1978), he was barely recognizable.
+Once again, he was strikingly disturbing as the cruel and crazed Roman emperor Caligula in the epic television masterpiece I, Claudius (1976) also followed by another unparalleled interpretation as Rodion Romanovich Raskolnikov in Crime and Punishment (1979).
+Among other unsurpassed performances of his unique pallet, the chameleon in him then displayed a polar side as the gentle, pathetically disfigured title role in The Elephant Man (1980), and when he morphed into the role of a tortured Turkish prison inmate who befriends Brad Davis in the intense drama Midnight Express (1978), he was barely recognizable.
 The last two films earned Hurt Oscar nominations.
 Mainstream box-office films were offered as well as art films.
 He made the most of his role as a crew member whose body becomes host to an unearthly predator in Alien (1979).
 Who can forget the film's most notorious scene as the creature explodes from Hurt's stomach and scurries away into the bowels of the spaceship?

 Along with fame, of course, came a few misguided ventures generally unworthy of his talent.
 Such brilliant work as his steeple chase jockey in Champions (1984) or kidnapper in The Hit (1984) was occasionally offset by such drivel as the comedy misfire Partners (1982) with Ryan O'Neal in which Hurt looked enervated and embarrassed.
 But those were very few and far between.
 As for the past couple of decades, the craggy-faced actor continues to draw extraordinary notices.
 Tops on the list includes his prurient governmental gadfly who triggers the Christine Keeler political sex scandal in the aptly-titled Scandal (1989); the cultivated gay writer aroused and obsessed with struggling "pretty-boy" actor Jason Priestley in Love and Death on Long Island (1997); and the Catholic priest embroiled in the Rwanda atrocities in Beyond the Gates (2005).